AdekunleDally/python-devops-project/README.md

 ## Overview

 This repository contains an implementation of a Python Flask application deployed in a Kubernetes cluster.
 Monitoring is enabled through Prometheus, which scrapes metrics from the application.
+For visualisation of the scraped metrics, Grafana was used.

 The application provides a single API endpoint (`/`) that returns the current timestamp in JSON format.

 ## Implementation Details